richardgaywood/paydata.org/content/setting/rule_zero/_index.md

 ---
-title: Rule Zero: Shadowunners Exist
+title: "Rule Zero: Shadowunners Exist"
 linkTitle: Rule Zero
 type: docs
 description: Some thoughts about how shadowrunners function and fit into the world